cjw612/Customer_Clustering_Business_Report/README.md

   - **Lacking Customer Metadata:** Since customer metadata is not available from this dataset, we were not able to analyze the demographic distribution of customers or the interaction effect between demographic variables and the indexes.
 However, customer metadata could provide huge potential to expand the scope and depth of this analysis by incorporating demographic data with behavioral data.
 For instance, we could also perform demographic-based clustering on this dataset or even perform hypothesis testing on the current clusters to identify whether there's a significant difference between demographic variables across clusters.
   - **Lacking Product Metadata:** Product category metadata is also not available from this dataset.
 The current product-related data in this dataset only consists of the *Description*, which, in itself, provides limited information regarding what kind of product it is.
 However, the presence of product category metadata could provide sufficient information for analyzing this dataset on a coarser grain level.
 For instance, with the product category in hand, we could perform a Basket Analysis to find how categories are related to each other.
   - **Lacking Industry-level and Company-level Business Context:** Without knowing the industry and company contexts, we were not able to provide the retailer with strategic suggestions based on the context in which the retailer is operating.
 For example, information on the competitive landscape could provide us with more information on where the retailer's strategy should focus, e.g., new customer acquisition or retaining customers.
   - **Lacking Marketing and Promotional Data:** This dataset also lacks marketing or promotional data.
 There is no information on whether transactions were influenced by discounts, promotions, or events organized by the retailer.
 As a result, we can only assume that purchasing behavior is not affected by discounts or marketing campaigns, which is an unrealistic assumption that may distort our final analysis.
 Incorporating marketing and promotional data could provide the retailer with insights into the performance of its campaigns, as well as "remapping" the consumers' purchasing behavior to take discounts and marketing campaigns into consideration.
+  - **Limited Clustering Methodology:** Without

 - ### References
   [1] jarmoluk, pixabay, https://pixabay.com/photos/money-cards-business-credit-card-256319/ \